mariostnc/instadefuse-cs2/README.md

 # instadefuse-cs2
-Instant Defuse with VIP level system in c# for Counter-Strike : Sharp
+Instant Defuse for VIP levels in c# for Counter-Strike : Sharp -# (you can remove the vip levels system if you want)